aehrc/pathling/site/docs/index.md

 ## Cluster execution

-Pathling has the ability to integrate with
-[Apache Spark](https://spark.apache.org/) in order to enable the execution of queries and other operations with the help of a distributed computing cluster.
+Pathling uses [Apache Spark](https://spark.apache.org/), which is capable of executing queries and other operations with the help of a distributed computing cluster.
 This is useful when the volume of data is large enough to warrant the use of compute and memory resources from more than a single server.

-You can get further information about this functionality [here](./configuration.html#apache-spark).
+You can get further information about how to configure this functionality [here](./configuration.html#apache-spark).